Updates Notification

 A standardized method of collections cataloging must be employed for each collection and project.
 Include a full, written explanation of the cataloging method employed with each collection.
 The cataloging system described below is recommended, but not required by the OSA Laboratory Supervisor.

-The formerly recommended cataloging system consisted of letters designating the artifact class (e.g., for pottery, b for bone, eb for ethnobotanical materials) followed by a sequential specimen number unique to that catalog entry (1, 2, 3, 4, 5…).
+The formerly recommended cataloging system consisted of letters designating the artifact class (e.g., p for pottery, b for bone, eb for ethnobotanical materials) followed by a sequential specimen number unique to that catalog entry (1, 2, 3, 4, 5…).
 The OSARC no longer utilizes letters to designate artifact class.
 It is also not required to assign unique specimen numbers; identifying artifacts by their 12-digit catalog number (provenience number appended to accession number) is sufficient.
 Artifact catalogs for these collections should be sorted by site number, provenience number, material type, and artifact type.
 Artifacts should then be bagged separately.
 See Inventories and Lists below for information on how artifact catalogs should be submitted to the OSARC, and Packaging below for information on how artifacts should be bagged.

 Discard and Sampling